US Postal Workers Rank-and-File Committee holds second national meeting

-There are now rank-and-file committees of autoworkers, educators, Amazon and logistics workers, postal workers, bus drivers, and other sections of the working class.
+There are now rank-and-file committees of autoworkers, educators, Amazon and logistics workers, postal workers, bus drivers, and many other sections of the working class.

 Contact us now to join a committee.
-If there is not already a committee in your workplace, industry or region, we will help you start one.
+If there is not already a committee in your workplace, industry or region, we will help you start one!

 On October 24, the World Socialist Web Site and the International Workers Alliance of Rank-and-File Committees brought together a panel of leading scientists to explain how the virus that causes COVID-19 could be eliminated.